School Mental Health Project

 • Education Week on the Web seeks to provide "policymakers and administrators with comprehensive, timely, and objective information" related to the field of education in the U.S. Includes special reports and archives of past issues.

-• The Maternal and Child Health (MCH) Alert "seeks to make maternal and child health news and policy more accessible to researchers, policymakers, advocates, teachers, and students in the field."
+• The Maternal and Child Health (MCH) "seeks to make maternal and child health news and policy more accessible to researchers, policymakers, advocates, teachers, and students in the field."
 The online bulletin covers "research and findings, policy developments, information about recently released publications, new programs and initiatives, and conferences."

 • Medscape Psychiatry and Mental Health EJournal , "Medscape's eJournals provide a free of charge online forum for the dissemination of timely, relevant and rigorously reviewed scientific, clinical, public health and policy information that will improve the practice of medicine and patient care."